Restaurants in Quezon City (Eat)

 Casa Renato

-Craving for Mediterranean food?
-Casa Renato isn’t too far to brave the traffic going to Fairview for yet another Instagrammable restaurant.
-Get to taste their food served in generous portions and cap off the night with wine plus a well-trained waitstaff to satisfy your dining experience.
+Craving Mediterranean food?
+Casa Renato is worth the trip to Fairview, even with the traffic, and is yet another Instagrammable restaurant to visit.
+Enjoy their generously portioned dishes, and cap off the night with a glass of wine, complemented by attentive and well-trained waitstaff to enhance your dining experience.

 Located at Fairview.
 Other restaurant located at Fairview is Buffalo’s Wings N’ Things.